A. C. Cuza: Prominence

-Cuza's movement took shape in the same year, when it transformed into the "violently anti-Semitic" National-Christian Defense League with the help of young Corneliu Zelea Codreanu (already a good friend of Cuza's).
+Cuza's movement took shape in the same year, when it transformed into the "violently antisemitic" National-Christian Defense League with the help of young Corneliu Zelea Codreanu (already a good friend of Cuza's).
 The purpose of the National Christian Defense League was "to fight with all legal means in order to support economic, political and social interests against the Jews".
 Cuza was fiercely opposed to the Minorities Treaty which finally forced Romania to grant citizenship to the Jews in 1923.
 It was after 1923 that Cuza abandoned his support for universal manhood suffrage as he stated that allowing Jews the right to vote was unacceptable.
 Cuza stated that the solution to the "Jewish Question" was to "remove them from the country, after a transitional stage during which their influence on Romanian life would be eliminated".
 The steps Cuza advocated were in the "transitional stage" prior to expulsion were disemancipation, forbidding Jews to work in the public sector, separate schools for Jewish children and forbidding all Jews to live in the countryside.
 Unlike Codreanu, Cuza rejected violence and wanted to use only legal means.
 Cuza's refusal to turn the movement into a militia alienated Codreanu: in late 1927, after several attempts at imposing his line, Codreanu left in order to found the movement that would become known as the Iron Guard.
-Cuza's "Christian racist" anti-Semitism served was the ideological bedrock of the Iron Guard, but Codreanu added his own distinctive ideas into the "Christian racism" such as a strong element of Orthodox mysticism and making the Iron Guard into a death cult that rejected all the values of modern society.
+Cuza's "Christian racist" antisemitism served was the ideological bedrock of the Iron Guard, but Codreanu added his own distinctive ideas into the "Christian racism" such as a strong element of Orthodox mysticism and making the Iron Guard into a death cult that rejected all the values of modern society.
 For the Iron Guard to kill and/or to be killed in the service of the cause were the only positive values-for Codreanu nothing else mattered.
 In this, Codreanu differed greatly from Cuza, who much preferred to solve the "Jewish Question" via legal measures, instead of violence.